-Newlywed Anjali Dariyarani alleges that her husband and in-laws attacked her in a drunken state; demanded an extra Rs 1 crore cash from her family, despite already taking dowry of Rs 3.12 cr
+Newlywed Anjali Daryanani alleges that her husband and in-laws attacked her in a drunken state; demanded an extra Rs 1 crore cash from her family, despite already taking dowry of Rs 3.12 cr

-(L to R) Anjali Dariyarani at her residence, Aditya Pardasany, Vriddhi Pardasany and Anusha Pardasany
+(L to R) Anjali Daryanani at her residence, Aditya Pardasany, Vriddhi Pardasany and Anusha Pardasany

 She alleged that her mother-in-law Anusha Pardasany taunted her, ‘tujhe toh doctor bohot saste mein mila’.
 However, Anjali claims that this is not entirely true, as her parents had given jewellery worth R2 crore along with R1.2 crore in cash at the wedding.